Ben-bot10/RPi-wireless-config-Android-app/README.md

 Tested on Raspberry Pi 4 running dietpi.

-Use it with the script run.py on Rpi
+Use it with the script run.py on Rpi after making bluetooth discoverable and pairable.
+Make a script to turn on bluetooth discovery on startup, if necessary.

 - Made it compatible with modern Android versions.